BChow5/Assignment1/README.md

 <br>

 What does this code mean?
-* `auth`: Subcommand used to manage authentication with DigitalOcean
+* `auth`: Used to manage authentication with DigitalOcean
 * `init`: Initializes the authentication process by prompting you to enter a DigitalOcean API token
-* `--context`: An optional flag that allows you to save the authentication settings under a specific context name
+* `--context`: Allows you to save the authentication settings under a specific context name
 <br>

 2. Enter in the API token string (the one you made earlier) when prompted by `doctl auth init`